Ultimate Bowling Green Real Estate Investing Guide for 2026

 Economy

-This averages out to a per person income of in Bowling Green, and throughout the state. is the per capita income for the country as a whole.
+This corresponds to a per person income of in Bowling Green, and throughout the state.
+The population of the United States in its entirety has a per capita income of .

-Salaries in Bowling Green average , in contrast to throughout the state, and nationwide.
+Salaries in Bowling Green average , compared to throughout the state, and nationwide.

 Economy Quick Stats